 TYLER, TX (KLTV) – Early Friday morning, a stray bullet hit and killed a 15-year-old Longview girl while she sat in her mother's car.

-Around one this morning, a gunman allegedly fired several shots following a disturbance at Williams Chicken on Gentry Parkway in Tyler.
+Around one Friday morning, a gunman allegedly fired several shots following a disturbance at Williams Chicken on Gentry Parkway in Tyler.

 Tyler police say Nicole Cartwright was just an innocent bystander who got caught in the crossfire.

 Her mother says she is now overcome with regret.

 "I said no. I said no and then she said 'Momma please let us go.
 It's my sister's birthday.
 Momma we've been planning this.'
 I let them go.
 I let my baby go," says Gloria Cartwright, the victim's mother.

 That was the last time Gloria saw her 15-year-old daughter, Nicole.

 "They wanted their little sister to go with them.
 She was the baby," Cartwright tells us.